 The one-way vascular system carries blood to all parts of your body.
 This process of blood flow within your body is called circulation.
 Arteries carry oxygen-rich blood away from your heart, and veins carry oxygen-poor blood back to your heart.

 In pulmonary circulation, though, the roles are switched.
 It is the pulmonary artery that brings oxygen-poor blood into your lungs and the pulmonary vein that brings oxygen-rich blood back to your heart.

-In the diagram, the vessels that carry oxygen-rich blood are colored red, and the vessels that carry oxygen-poor blood are colored blue.
+In the diagram showing the vasculature of the leg, the vessels that carry oxygen-rich blood are colored red, and the vessels that carry oxygen-poor blood are colored blue.